FIIT-TEAM8/team_documentation/docs/modules/stats_server.md

 We use python Flask for our stats server.
 This service returns statistics that are calculated from articles matching a given user's query.

+## Show statistics

+This returns statistical data that will be visualized on the frontend in the form of graphs.

 ### Parameters